wrapperband/FeathercoinWalletGuide/README.md

 By moving upstream Feathercoin can integrate some new features which require the latest tools

 Feathercoin development is already moving on to including FTC facilities in 0.11 core series, whilst maintaining and refining the 0.9.x as a bridge.
 The aim currently is to include more difficult major changes in the 0.1x.x series that will require a hard fork and all users upgrade.

+Care needs to be taken when a cryptocurrency development team move up to some new versions as they can cause splits in the blockchain, called Forks.
+Sometimes a version has new features that force a Fork, in that case it is important to follow that procedure on the forum, if you are mining or run a pool or exchange.

+The next major fork is being planned for Feathercoin version 0.11, it is currently envisaged, and being worked on, that version 0.11 will change over to the new blockchain when 50% of the network are compatible.
+Version 0.8 will be deprecated once the automatic 0.11 fork is completed.

 Other advantages gained with the 0.9.3.x series include, Qt5 development environment, speed increase, DNS seeds and improved database synchronising.